ElementsProject/elementsproject.github.io/features/confidential-transactions/addresses.md

 }
 </div>

 As you can see the unconfidential P2PKH address starts with a `Q`.
 P2SH start with `H`.
-Most RPC calls outside of ``getnewaddress`` (e.g., ``listunspent``) will return the unblinded version of addresses.
+Most RPC calls outside of ``getnewaddress`` (e.g. ``listunspent``) will return the unblinded version of addresses.
 If you provide an unconfidential address to ``validateaddress`` it will show the confidential address.

 You **must** use the confidential address in ``sendtoaddress``, ``sendfrom``, ``sendmany`` and ``createrawtransaction`` if you want to create confidential transactions.
 Therefore, when you want to receive confidential transactions you must give the *confidential* address to the sender.
 For all other RPC's except ``dumpblindingkey`` it does not matter whether the confidential or unconfidential address is provided.